davidelan/psychology-test/README.md

 ### Saved name

 The name entered by the user is saved in the GoogleSheet so that can be retrieved later in the program if the user decides to re-run the program.
-At that poin the program greets the user with his name retrieved from the sheet.
+At that point the program greets the user with his name retrieved from the sheet.

 ![saved name](/assets/images/saved-name.jpg)

-### Description of scope of program
+### Description of the scope of program

-The program starts by a brief description of the purpose of the project and a disclaimer (also visible in the screenshot above) to make sure this tool is only used for fun and not for medical purposes.
+The program starts with a brief description of the purpose of the project and a disclaimer (also visible in the screenshot above) to make sure this tool is only used for fun and not for medical purposes.

 ### Selection of Questionnaire

-The user has the chance to choose between two questionnaires which have a different length.
+The user has the chance to choose between two questionnaires that have different lengths.
 One is composed of 7 and the other of 20 questions.

 ![questionnaire choice](/assets/images/choice.jpg)

 ### Description of questionnaires and results

-At all stages of the program a description of the the information is displayed.
+At all stages of the program a description of the information is displayed.
 The questionnaires and the achieved score are briefly described.

 ![description questionnaire](/assets/images/q-description.jpg)